Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Overview/ALZ-Pattern.md

 A frequent question from customers is, "What should we monitor in Azure?" and "What thresholds should we set for our alerts?"

-There isn't a definitive list of what to monitor when deploying to Azure because it depends on the services used and their usage patterns.
+There is not a definitive list of what to monitor when deploying to Azure because it depends on the services used and their usage patterns.
 This dictates what to monitor, the metrics to collect, and the errors to alert on.

 Microsoft addresses this with various 'insights or solutions' for popular services, such as [Storage Insights](https://learn.microsoft.com/en-us/azure/storage/common/storage-insights-overview), [VM Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-overview), and [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview).
-However, this doesn't cover everything.
+However, this does not cover everything.

 This project focuses on monitoring for Azure Landing Zones, providing a common set of Azure resources/services configured similarly across organizations.
-It also includes guidance for custom brownfield scenarios that don't align with ALZ.
+It also includes guidance for custom brownfield scenarios that do not align with ALZ.
 This serves as a starting point for addressing "What should be monitored in Azure?" and demonstrates how to monitor at scale using Infrastructure-as-Code principles.

 This project offers an opinionated view on monitoring key components of your Azure Landing Zone within the Platform and Landing Zone scope, including: